back to blog

 How to fix

-You need an estimate of time and cost so you can plan your startup launch and work within your budget.
+You need an estimate of time and cost so you can plan your product launch and work within your budget.

 When you explain your idea, developers have to work out a plan to create the app and give you an estimate of what this will cost.
-Often they'll charge to do a lot of groundwork to help figure this out.
+Often they'll do a lot of groundwork to help figure this out, which is usually chargeable.

-The horrible truth known to all industry insiders is that estimating software projects is an impossible thing to do well.
+The sad truth known to all industry insiders is this: estimating bespoke software projects is an impossible thing to do well.
 Even for seasoned experts such as IBM or agile software guru Kent Beck.

 So, it's not surprising you were given a bad estimate.
-But there are things that can be done.
+The good news is that there are things that can be done.

 How to prevent